kyleduo/SwitchButton/README.md

 Beautiful Apps
 ---

-If you're using SwitchButton in your app, hope you can email me your app's name and link and I'll create a list here. :-) [kyleduo@gmail.com](mailto:kyleduo@gmail.com)
+If you're using SwitchButton in your app, wish you can email me the name and link of your app and I'll create a list here.
+And that should be an utmost encouragement to me. :-) [kyleduo@gmail.com](mailto:kyleduo@gmail.com)